How 5 Women Paid Off Their Student Loans in Under 10 Years

 How long it took to pay off: Eight-and-a-half years.

 How she did it: “When I was 18, my dad gave me a bunch of forms to sign, and I had no idea that they were for student loans.
 I had assumed my parents were covering my tuition, because they’d always said they would, which in retrospect was a pretty entitled attitude.
 I didn’t find out about the debt until halfway through my senior year of college, and I was livid.
 I think my parents meant well — they didn’t want money to be a factor in my choice of school, and they probably thought they’d be able to pay for more than they actually could when the time came.
 Still, if I’d known sooner, I definitely would have gone someplace less expensive.
 I immediately went part-time at my school and took my remaining classes at a nearby state college, which saved me about $8,000.
 After I graduated, the monthly minimums were $817.23 — I remember them down to the cent, because they were so much more than I could possibly afford.
 My parents did feel bad, so they helped.
-My mom chipped in $1,000 per month, and I added what I could — anywhere from $200 to $5,000 per month, depending on my cash flow.
+I added what I could — anywhere from $200 to $5,000 per month, depending on my cash flow.
 It definitely put me in a strapped mentality, though, and I worked myself to the bone.
 I had four jobs for a while.
 One was at a gelato shop, and I basically lived off gelato to save money.
 I was working more than seven full days a week, and it took a toll on my health and my relationships.
 But nothing made me happier than seeing the number on my loans go down.
 I finished last year, and was so happy.
 Even now that I’m making about $90,000, I think I’ll always have that hustler mind-set.
 Now I’m trying to beef up my emergency fund, and get my 401(k) in better shape — I’ll never be a big spender.”

 Anna, 33, product strategist in financial services